Biography

 Dr. Argall has served as a part-time public policy instructor for more than 30 years at Lycoming College, Penn State, and at Lehigh Carbon Community College, where he helped to lead the transformation of the vacant junior high school where his parents once taught into LCCC’s Morgan Center.

 Senator Argall and his wife Beth are the parents of AJ and Elise, who are pursuing careers in patent law and communications.
-The Argalls share their Rush Township home with their very active terrier, Wolfgang.
+The Argalls live in Rush Township.